 You should be careful about agreeing to any terms before having all the facts about the end of your employment.
 It can be difficult to negotiate a figure upwards once you´ve agreed to it - even though the terms are not legally binding until you have taken independent legal advice on the settlement agreement.
 It is wise not to give any signal that you are prepared to give up your employment.

 Unless you consider the offer is too good to turn down you should carefully listen to your employer in your initial meeting, then seek immediate legal advice before committing to anything.
 Our team of employment lawyers will:

-If you have received a settlement agreement you will need to make sure you receive independent legal advice on it.
-Your employer usually covers the legal fees for your advice on the settlement agreement.
+If you have received a settlement agreement, contact our team below or call 02382 820 747, your employer usually covers the legal fees for your advice on the settlement agreement.

 They couldn't have been more helpful and understanding.